eProsima/Fast-DDS-docs/docs/fastrtpsgen/genuse/includes/dataTypes.rst

 Arrays
 ^^^^^^

-*fastrtpsgen* supports unidimensional and multidimensional arrays.
+*Fast DDS-Gen* supports unidimensional and multidimensional arrays.
 Arrays are always mapped to std::array containers.
 The following table shows the array types supported and how they map.